Asahi daily, an official Tokyo Olympics partner, urges Games cancellation - Up News Info

 The United States on Monday issued an advisory against travel to Japan, but Japanese officials said it would not affect the Games, and the White House said on Tuesday it stood by the decision to hold the Games as planned.

 The Australian softball team is set to arrive in Japan on June 1 for a pre-Olympic training camp in Gunma, a prefecture about 150 km northwest of Tokyo.
-(Reporting by Chang-Ran Kim and Elaine Lies; Editing by Shri Navaratnam and Gerry Doyle)
+(Reporting by Chang-Ran Kim and Elaine Lies; editing by Gerry Doyle, Jason Neely and Louise Heavens)